 Copyright

-I am always happy to share, and will be selling plans for building your own timbertunnel.
-However please note that this design is my own and must not be copied or the plans used for profit or commercial purposes without written consent.
+I am always happy to share, however please note that this design is my own and must not be copied or used for profit or commercial purposes without written consent.